How Frank Sinatra Shaped the Future: A Legacy Timeline

 A detailed timeline of the impact and legacy of Frank Sinatra across different fields.

-1978: Frank Sinatra International Student Center
+1978: Dedication of Frank Sinatra International Student Center

-In 1978, the Frank Sinatra International Student Center at Israel's Hebrew University in Jerusalem was dedicated.
+In 1978, The Frank Sinatra International Student Center at Israel's Hebrew University in Jerusalem was dedicated.

-1978: Frank Sinatra Student Center Dedicated
+1978: Dedication of the Frank Sinatra Student Center

 In 1978, the Frank Sinatra Student Center at the Hebrew University of Jerusalem was dedicated in his name.

-1985: Awarded Presidential Medal of Freedom
+1985: Awarded the Presidential Medal of Freedom

-1989: Bronze plaque in Frank Sinatra Park placed
+1989: Plaque Placed in Frank Sinatra Park

 In 1989, a bronze plaque was placed in Frank Sinatra Park in Hoboken upon its opening.